AriFordsham/GHCWiki/commentary/compiler/hsc-main.md

   - If we are generating GHC's stylised C code, we can just pretty-print the `C--` code as stylised C ([compiler/cmm/PprC.hs](/trac/ghc/browser/ghc/compiler/cmm/PprC.hs))
   - If we are generating native code, we invoke the native code generator.
 This is another Big Mother, and lives in [compiler/nativeGen](/trac/ghc/browser/ghc/compiler/nativeGen).
+  - If we are generating LLVM code, we invoke the LLVM code generator.
+This is a reasonably simple code generator and lives in [compiler/llvmGen](/trac/ghc/browser/ghc/compiler/llvmGen).

 # The Diagram